lawrence-matsuoka/installer-script/README.md

 should use maybe xubuntu 22.04 or 22.xx with i3 install

+xfce + i3 install
+make compatible with kali linux? (based on debian with xfce)

 update package manager
 set up git credentials
 set up syncthing